Comparison11 min read

 Three diagnostic questions:

-• Enterprise procurement / multi-vendor selection → SI channel.
+• Enterprise procurement / multi-vendor selection → partner with SIs.

 • Configuration + customization, project-based → VAR.